-The Department's PICR instrument includes a question to assess whether the out-of-home caregivers were given notice of, and invited to attend, court hearings and FCRB hearings.
-Eighty-three percent of the 169 applicable cases reviewed during CY 2016 were rated strength in relation to this question.
+The Department's PICR instrument includes a question to assess whether the out-of-home caregivers were given notice of, and invited to attend, court hearings and FCRB hearings that occurred during the period under review.
+Eighty-six percent of the 187 applicable cases reviewed during CY 2017 were rated strength in relation to this question.